Mike Miles Jr.: College career

 On January 30, 2021, Miles recorded a freshman season-high 28 points and five assists in a 102–98 overtime loss to Missouri.
 As a freshman, he averaged 13.6 points, 3.5 rebounds and 3.1 assists per game.
 Miles was named to the Big 12 All-Freshman Team and earned All-Big 12 honorable mention.
 As a sophomore, he averaged 15.4 points, 3.8 assists and 3.5 rebounds per game.
 He was named to the Second Team All-Big 12 as a sophomore.
 On March 30, 2022, Miles declared for the 2022 NBA draft, forgoing his remaining college eligibility.
 However, he later clarified that he did not hire an agent and is maintaining his college eligibility.
 On April 11, Miles withdrew from the draft and announced he would return to TCU for his junior season.
 He was named to the Second Team All-Big 12 as a junior.

+Professional career

+Texas Legends (2023–2024)

+After going undrafted in the 2023 NBA draft, Miles signed a two-way contract with the Dallas Mavericks.
+However, he was waived on October 14.
+On October 29, he joined the Texas Legends.

+On July 26, 2024, Miles signed with Greek club Aris Midea, but parted ways with the team, citing personal reasons in August.

+Iowa Wolves (2024)

+On October 25, 2024, Miles joined the Iowa Wolves.
+However, he was waived on December 13.

+Windy City Bulls (2024–present)

+On December 27, 2024, Miles joined the Windy City Bulls.